 Here’s a breakdown of a few of our favorite herbs and their most powerful wellness benefits:

-Chamomile Flowers – calming effects on children and adults, soothing anti-inflammatory properties, and aids in relaxation during nighttime routines.
+Chamomile Flowers – calming effects on children and adults, soothing anti inflammatory properties, and aids in relaxation during nighttime routines.
+Also known to help reduce hemorrhoids, alleviate anxiety and reduce skin irritation.

-Lavender Blossom – both calming and cleansing for the mind and skin.
+Lavender Blossom – both calming and cleansing for the mind and skin, natural pain remedy, eases menstrual hot flashes, and minimizes the formation of scar tissue.

 Rosemary Leaf – invigorating with pain relieving properties, which can also soothe skin irritations.
+Known to promote hair growth, increase circulation, and reduce joint inflammation.
 Not recommended for pregnant women, however.

 Summer Fresh Herb Bath Soak